TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 ## Analysis

+### Component Details
+** Table of component vbalues **
+- R<sub>pos</sub and R<sub>neg</pos>
+ - Given the microphone will operate at a bias voltage of 2 V and its maximum current consumption is 0.4 mA, the minimum total resistance would need to be 5 kΩ.
+The chosen value for each polarizing resistor will keep the microphone at a safe value.
+- C_{in+} and C_{in-}
+ -

 ### Power
 To keep the error subsystem consistently powered, it will use the power subsytem to connect to Vdd and GND.
 The requirements of the CMA-4544PF-W need 2.7 V to 5.5 V at 1.8 mA, meaning the expected range of power will be 4.86 mW - 9.9 mW.
 It also has a shutdown mode, bringing the current draw to 1 µA.
 Connections can be made with soldered wire or a breadboard.